The Funeral (Brooklyn Nine-Nine): Plot

 While the precinct gets ready for Dozerman's funeral, The Vulture (Dean Winters) continues annoying everyone with his behavior.
 In an attempt to mitigate it, Jake (Andy Samberg) attempts to befriend him, but the Vulture discovers that he is not sincere, and retaliates by ordering Jake to end his relationship with Amy (Melissa Fumero) or face being demoted to beat cop.

 At the funeral ceremony, Jake and Amy try to show the Chief of Detectives evidence of the Vulture's actions, as they had recorded him demanding they end their relationship.
 However, their attempts to show it become problematic when Dozerman's wife confuses Jake for one of Dozerman's friends who went on fishing trips involving prostitutes that nearly ended their marriage.
 The Vulture finds the recording and retrieves it.
-Knowing of Vulture's obsession with publicity, Holt (Andre Braugher) gets him publicity to stop him from interfering in Jake and Amy's lives.

-Meanwhile, Holt and Gina (Chelsea Peretti) show up at the precinct with a PR problem.
-Later, Terry (Terry Crews) helps Holt with the problem, but both end up drunk.
-Boyle (Joe Lo Truglio) tries to have casual sex with a colleague during Dozerman's funeral, but breaks up with her after learning she is vegan.
+Meanwhile, Holt (Andre Braugher) and Gina (Chelsea Peretti) show up at the precinct with a PR problem.
+Holt is asked to give a speech after the funeral but can't come up with anything positive to say.
+Later, Terry (Terry Crews) attempts to help Holt with the problem, but both end up drunk and complain about their working conditions.
+After listening to Jake's speech about how he refuses to give up on his relationship with Amy no matter what the future has in store, Holt gets the Vulture publicity to stop him from interfering in Jake and Amy's lives.

+Boyle (Joe Lo Truglio) tries to have casual sex with a colleague during Dozerman's funeral but breaks up with her after learning she is vegan.
 Later, he tells Gina and Rosa (Stephanie Beatriz) that he wants to pursue a serious relationship.